charleszipp/abode/docs/onboarding/07-query-performance.md

 ## Things to Consider

-- What are some of the Azure Digital Twins limits that we should take into consideration?
+- What are some of the Azure Digital Twins service limits that we should take into consideration?